 A pour-over will is a special type of last will and testament used in conjunction with a trust-based estate plan.
 It can save the day when the grantor of a trust—the person who created it—neglects to transfer all their property into the trust over the years and has no other will to determine which beneficiaries should receive that omitted property.

 How a Pour-Over Will Works

-Instead of governing the distribution of all your property, a pour-over will simply state that any assets that have not been funded into your revocable living trust should go there when you die.
-It effectively names your trust as the beneficiary of any property it does not already hold, and that does not pass directly to a living beneficiary through some other means, such as a beneficiary designation on a life insurance policy or a retirement account.
+Instead of governing the distribution of all your property, a pour-over will state that any assets that have not been funded into your revocable living trust should go there when you die.
+It effectively names your trust as the beneficiary of any property it does not already hold.
+That property does not pass directly to a living beneficiary through some other means, such as a beneficiary designation on a life insurance policy or a retirement account.

 One of the beauties of having a living trust is that they avoid probate of the property with which they've been funded.
 Unfortunately, any of your property that isn't funded into your trust before you die will require probate, even if it's directed to your trust via a pour-over will.

 Your property will pass to your heirs according to state law if you neglect to fund it into your trust, don't create a pour-over will, or don't have any other will in place directing where those assets should go.
 These are called laws of "intestate succession," and they can vary somewhat by state.

 This state-by-state guideline means if you don't have a pour-over will—or other documents that direct property to a specific beneficiary, your wishes may not be followed.
 Say you forget to fund your new vacation home into your trust.
 Then that home might go to the son you've been estranged from for years—if you're not married—simply because of your blood tie to him.

 Your Pour-Over Will Should Be a Safety Net